The Blog - Perception Academy

 A Recommendation for Getting Skilled at NLP & Coaching

 If you want to know how I got my skills to the level where they are, one of the things that really accelerated my development early in my career was re-sitting in my training programs.
-I sat in the NLP Practitioner course and the Coaching program multiple times and each […]
+I sat in the NLP Practitioner course, Master Practitioner, and Coaching program multiple times and […]

 Do You Motivate Yourself by ‘Shoulding’ on Yourself?